-The Triangle Scholarly Communication Institute invites you to participate in SCI 2020, its seventh year in North Carolina’s Research Triangle region.
-This year’s theme will be Community, Collaboration, and the Commons, and the program will take place from October 4 to 8, in Durham, North Carolina, USA.
+The Triangle Scholarly Communication Institute invites you to participate in SCI 2023, its eighth year in North Carolina’s Research Triangle region.

 TriangleSCI is not your typical academic conference – it’s four days of concentrated but relaxed time with a diverse cohort of individuals who have come to start new projects they have proposed, in teams they have built and with advice and contributions from participants on other teams and a set of interlocutors and experts who work across teams.

 You set the agenda, and you define the deliverables – TriangleSCI provides the scaffolding for your team to develop its project.
 If your team’s proposal is selected, SCI will cover all the costs for team members to participate, including travel, meals, and accommodations, including for international participants – so this is a great opportunity for potential participants who might normally find traveling to such a program cost-prohibitive.
 Your team can use TriangleSCI to launch a new project, have some concentrated time to further develop an existing project with a broader set of collaborators, or just to begin to explore and experiment with ideas that are difficult to pursue in your usual work context.

 For more information about how TriangleSCI works, see the FAQ and links from previous years of TriangleSCI.